Akshar-Saxena/Training-Room/README.md

 This Website is made for a fitness and practice purpose.
-Kindly ensure you this content for legal purpose and education only.
+Kindly ensure you use this content for legal purpose and education only.
 This is site is being hosted as https://trainingroom.netlify.app.
 Made by - Akshar Saxena